ahmadkasimeng/plant-village-image-classifier/README.md

-# Plant Disease Classification using Hybrid AI
+# 🌿 Plant Disease Classification using Hybrid AI

 This project implements a hybrid machine learning approach to classify plant diseases from leaf images.
-It combines Deep Learning (ResNet18 or ResNet50) for feature extraction with a classical Machine Learning model (Random Forest) for efficient classification.
+It combines Deep Learning (ResNet18 or ResNet50) for feature extraction with a classical Machine Learning model (Random Forest or Gradient Boosting) for efficient classification.

-## 🚀 How It Works
+## 🚀 Features

-1.  **Feature Extraction:** We use a pre-trained **ResNet18** neural network.
-There is also a script for **ResNet50**.
-We remove the final classification layer, turning the network into a powerful "feature extractor" that converts image data into numerical vectors.
-2.  **Classification:** These vectors are fed into a **Random Forest Classifier** to determine the specific disease.
+*   **Hybrid Architecture:** Uses CNNs (ResNet) for features and ML classifiers (RF/GB) for decision making.
+*   **GPU Acceleration:** Automatically detects and uses CUDA (NVIDIA GPU) for feature extraction if available.
+*   **Flexible Modes:** Switch between "Basic" (Fast) and "Enhanced" (Accurate) modes easily.
+*   **Custom Configuration:** Mix and match models (ResNet18/50) and classifiers (RF/GB).
+*   **Performance Logging:** Automatically logs experiments, timing, and accuracy to `src/experiment_log.txt`.

 ## 📂 Dataset Setup (Important)